||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "What have aliens got to do with it?" asked another.

-"Our interstellar guides, in their infinite wisdom, chose the mirror of Gods of Avalon to reveal the true path to salvation," said Vali, reciting the words given to him earlier by Lilith.
+"Our interstellar guides, in their infinite wisdom, chose the mirror of Gods of Avalon to reveal the true path to salvation," said Vali, who had been told what to say by Lilith.
 She and Jizo were standing away to his right, watching his performance carefully.
 The camera operator nearest to him was frowning.
 "An orphaned child of Sol, pawn to watchers and masters, king by the great game..."
 Vali paused, aware of the blank stares in his direction.
 "Err...
 Does any of this make sense?"

 "So no special swords for the rest of us?" asked another contestant.